Tricuspid atresia (TA) is a heart defect present at birth (congenital). It occurs

 Electrocardiogram (ECG).
 An ECG records the electrical activity of the

 heart.
-It shows abnormal rhythms, and detects heart muscle stress.
+It shows abnormal rhythms and finds heart muscle stress.

 Echocardiogram (echo).
 An echo uses sound waves to make a moving picture of